aws/aws-sdk-net-extensions-cognito/README.md

 GitHub home for .NET development on AWS.
 You'll find libraries, tools, and resources to help you build .NET applications and services on AWS.

 [AWS Developer Center - Explore .NET on AWS](https://aws.amazon.com/developer/language/net/)
-Find all the .NET code samples, step-by-step guides, videos, blog content, tools, and information about live events that you need in one place.
+Find .NET code samples, step-by-step guides, videos, blog content, tools, and information about live events all in one place.

 [AWS Developer Blog - .NET](https://aws.amazon.com/blogs/developer/category/programing-language/dot-net/)
-Come see what .NET developers at AWS are up to!
+Come and see what .NET developers at AWS are up to!
 Learn about new .NET software announcements, guides, and how-to's.

 [@awsfornet](https://twitter.com/awsfornet)
 Follow us on twitter!